andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

 But, we can do better.
 We can use pattern synonyms to basically
-“abstract” away the data type itself, and let people “pattern match” on
+“abstract” away the data type itself, and let people pattern match on a
-a mean and standard deviation:
+mean and standard deviation:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/uncertain/Uncertain.hs#L28-31